Approx. 10 minute read

 With each choice, you decide how you will ‘Show Up’ in the world.
 With each decision you make to support your mental and emotional well-being, you are choosing to be Empowered by Choice.

-Be on the lookout for Part 7 in this series, Emotionally Aware.
+Here is the link to Part 7 in this series, Emotionally Aware.

 For a free copy of a comprehensive PDF workbook on these tools and concepts, send me an email at [email protected].
 I appreciate receiving your comments and feedback.